platformsh/platformsh-docs/docs/src/define-routes/https.md

 Specifically, if any route on the domain has `strict_transport_security.enabled` set to `false`, HSTS is disabled for the whole domain.
 Otherwise, it's enabled for the whole domain if at least one such route has `enabled` set to `true`.
-As this logic may be tricky to configure correctly, it's strongly recommend to pick a single configuration for the whole domain and adding it on only a single route.
+As this logic may be tricky to configure correctly, it's strongly recommended to pick a single configuration for the whole domain and adding it on only a single route.

 ### Client authenticated TLS